 Street food has been around for centuries but in the last few years it has become more popular the world over and Israel is no exception.
-As the street food phenomenon has spread, new places have opened all over Israel but some of the best are in the Jerusalem shuk where you can now find a wide variety of interesting street food offerings including traditional dishes all over the world.
+As the street food phenomenon has spread, new places have opened all over Jerusalem but some of the best Jerusalem street food is in the Machane Yehuda shuk where you can now find a wide variety of interesting street food offerings including traditional dishes all over the world.

-There are so many places to choose from but here are my top picks:
+There are so many places to choose from but here are my top picks of Jerusalem street food:

 - JOSEF BURGER